 2. Communication.
 We will always provide the most up to date, adequate and timely information to all members of the team.
 When one member of the team asks for information it will be given to all members of the team.
 Direct dialogue is preferable whenever possible.
 Information requests should be made to the superintendent or treasurer in private.
 Never create a public scene requesting information.
 The no surprises rule will remain in effect.

-5. Understand the Role of the Board and the Administration.
-We commit ourselves to understanding the different roles of the board and administration.
-The board operates mostly with defining "what" the district will look like, "what" the goals of the district will be and "what/who" the leadership will be.
-The administration operates mostly with defining "how" processes are developed and implemented to effectively and efficiently manage the school district operations.
+5. Understand the role of the Board and the administration.
+We commit ourselves to understanding the different roles of the Board and administration.
+The Board operates mostly with defining "what" the District will look like, "what" the goals of the District will be and "what/who" the leadership will be.
+The administration operates mostly with defining "how" processes are developed and implemented to effectively and efficiently manage the District operations.
 It is clearly understood that occasionally an overlap of these basic roles and responsibilities will occur.
 In such cases, other rules will apply such as no surprises, communications, trust and respect and acting as a team of seven.

 1. Always keep the education of the children our highest priority.

 2. Provide support and resources for full utilization of the newly designed spaces.